fidelsurtida/snake/README.md

   - Added Icons to Buttons in Main Menu and Game Over Screen.
 - April 23, 2024
   - Added Results Panel in the Game Over Screen with new font and icons.
+  - Implemented Quit Button to go back to main menu screen and reset values.

 <br>
 <b>This project is currently under development.</b>